ABM Industries Incorporated (ABM) CEO Scott Salmirs on Q2 2020 Results - Earnings Call Transcript

 Almost as soon as we reported our solid first quarter results in March, COVID-19 unfolded quickly throughout the country.
 Shelter in place became our new way of life and nearly every industry has been impacted by the disruptions and closures that have occurred.
 By mid-March, our services were classified as essential, and we were on the frontlines of the pandemic.

 Over the past few months, the pride I have for our organization has been completely redefined.
-During a dynamic, ever shifting environment, we rapidly mobilized to address the safety of our teammates and stakeholders and the heightened needs of our clients.
+During a dynamic, ever shifting environment we rapidly mobilized to address the safety of our teammates and stakeholders and the heightened needs of our clients.
 Our corporate teams also worked around the clock to prepare us financially for the unknown.

 And as you can imagine, for a company like ABM, with 20,000-plus clients and 140,000 employees, coordination of these critical elements was far from simple.